Non-executive directors

 Date of expiry: 30 September 2025

 John had a long career in public service, retiring from The Crown Estate in September 2016 where he held the position of finance director.
-He also held positions of non-executive director and chair of the audit committees of the Environment Agency and the Covent Garden Market Authority (of which he is currently interim chair) and chair of the Natural Capital Coalition from July 2016 to July 2019.
+He also held positions of non-executive director and chair of the audit committees of the Environment Agency and the Covent Garden Market Authority and chair of the Natural Capital Coalition from July 2016 to July 2019.

 He was chair of the ACCA Global Sustainability Forum and a member of The Capitals Coalition Board.
-He is a Trustee of JTL Training and The Centre for Sustainable Healthcare.
+He is a Trustee of JTL Training and The Royal Agriculture Benevolent Institution.

 Prior to becoming a non-executive of the trust, he was on the board of Royal Bournemouth and Christchurch NHS Trust since 2016.